junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean stares at the cloth bundle as he moves back to the top of the stairs.
 The bundle didn't move in the blink of darkness between the lights.

-When that match burns out and they light the next, the bundle still remains in the same place, near the bottom of the stairs.
+Between that match burning out and them lighting the next, the bundle still remains in the same place, near the bottom of the stairs.
 They don't hear any giggle or pitter-patter either.

 Amy lets out a long breath, "How do you know it would work?"

 "I don't," Dean admits, "Lucky guess.
-Figured if they can't see us, they might not dare move.
-Or at least it will be a hell trying to climb up the stairs like that."
+Figured if they couldn't see us, they might lose the nerve to move, so took my chance.
+Or at least it will be a hell trying to climb up the stairs like that, have you seen three-legged race?"

 "Nice job," Amy sits down on the top step, still holding the matchbox tight.
-There are still perhaps about ten matches left, and she doesn't want to stop striking, even just for ten seconds of comfort.
+There are still perhaps about ten matches left, and she doesn't want to stop lighting, even just for ten seconds of comfort.

 "Hey," Dean puts a tentative pat on her shoulder, "we'll be fine."